Age-optimal Scheduling over Hybrid Channels: Numerical Results

 \section{Numerical Results}

-According to Corollary \ref{cor-thm3(2)}, $\lambda_0$ is the optimal threshold in i.i.d. channel.
-We provide $\lambda_0$ with the change of $p$ for $d=10,20,50$ respectively.
+We first provide the optimal threshold $\lambda^*_0$ with the change of $p$ for $d=10,20,50$, respectively, where $\lambda^*_0$ is the optimal threshold in i.i.d. channel described in Corollary \ref{cor-thm3(2)}.
 From Fig. \ref{fig8}, the optimal threshold diverges to boundary $p^*=0.9,0.95,0.98$ respectively.
 As $p$ enlarges, the mmWave channel has worse connectivity, thus the thresholds goes down and converges to always choosing the sub-6GHz channel.